EugenMayer/docker-image-atlassian-confluence/README.md

 - CATALINA_OPTS=-Xms256m -Xmx1g
 - CONFLUENCE_CONTEXT_PATH= # context path like `/confluence`
 - CONFLUENCE_DELAYED_START= # seconds to wait before starting confluence
-- CONFLUENCE_PROXY_NAME= # your.domatina.tld (no scheme!)- your outer proxy domain, e.g. if you use external ssl offloading
+- CONFLUENCE_PROXY_NAME= # your.domain.TLD (no scheme!)- your outer proxy domain, e.g. if you use external SSL offloading
 - CONFLUENCE_PROXY_PORT= # proxy port, 443 , e.g. if you use external ssl offloading
 - CONFLUENCE_PROXY_SCHEME= # http or https - https if you use external ssl offloading